jckleiner/notion-backup/documentation/setup.md

     looks like XXX@XXX.iam.gserviceaccount.com)
 14. TODO - Copy the id of that folder, from the URL
 15. You are now ready to setup the application.
 Go to TODO - link to setup...

-### Dropbox

-TODO: GIF

-1. Create a new app on developer console (https://www.dropbox.com/developers/apps/create)
-2. Go to permissions tab > enable `files.content.write` & `files.content.read` and click "Submit" to save your
-   changes.
-Make sure you saved these changes **before** you generate your access token
-3. Go to Settings > OAuth 2 > Generate access token > generate > Access token expiration: "no expiration" and copy the generated token

-> Long-lived tokens are less secure and will be deprecated in the future.